 Breakfast is included.
 When no restaurant is available en route, lunches and snacks should either be bought from local shops, or you can pre-order packed lunch from your hotel the night before.
 Dinner is available either from the restaurant in your hotel or from restaurants and taverns in the village near your hotel.

-Our recommended arrival airport for this holiday is Podgorica.
-Alternatively, flights are available from the UK via Dubrovnik (Croatia) or Tivat (Montenegro).
+Our recommended airport for this tour is Podgorica.
+Alternatively, flights are available to Dubrovnik (Croatia) or Tivat (Montenegro).
 There is public transport to/from all of them, or we can arrange a private transfer.

 - Take a taxi from Podgorica Airport to Podgorica Bus Station, 20 minutes.